Dwight, Massachusetts: Water

 The Daigle Well is located west of Federal Street near the Hop Brook and the mouth of the Scarborough Brook.
 The well provides public drinking water for Belchertown, with an approved yield of 1.3 million gallons per day.
-It utilizes water from a confined sand and gravel aquifer, a bedrock valley that was deepened by advancing glaciers and later filled with sand and gravel overlain by silt and clay from glacial Lake Hitchcock and Lake Lawrence.
+It uses water from a confined sand and gravel aquifer, a bedrock valley that was deepened by advancing glaciers and later filled with sand and gravel overlain by silt and clay from glacial Lake Hitchcock and Lake Lawrence.

 There is no Aquifer Protection District for the Daigle Well.
 The Lashway Property is conservation area set aside for aquifer protection by Belchertown in the Lawrence Swamp.

 Most all land in North Belchertown and Dwight is part of the Lawrence Swamp Watershed Protection Zone that supplies the Town of Amherst with drinking water.

 The Town of Amherst draws water from an aquifer on Belchertown land that is in Dwight, north of the Daigle Well, between Warren Wright Road and Federal Street, south of North Road, near the Montague Brook.